-As described in Section 7.1.1.2, there is a relationship between abundance productivity, such abundance will increase following a change in survival and productivity.
+As described in Section 7.1.1.2, there is a relationship between abundance and productivity, such that abundance will increase following a change in survival and productivity.
 However, as abundance increases, density-dependent interactions will also increase, which will reduce average productivity over time.
-Therefore, the estimates of average prospective productivity calculated in this analysis are not expected to be main 901 tained indefinitely and over time will be reduced to a lower rate.
+Therefore, the estimates of average prospective productivity calculated in this analysis are not expected to be maintained indefinitely and over time will be reduced to a lower rate.

 2008 BiOp at 7-12 (emphasis added); see also 2008 BiOp at 7-30 and 7-31 (noting that expected survival changes of the actions are "not affected by density").
-In the 2014 BiOp, NOAA Fisheries specifically noted that alternative methods of analyses are available that incorporate density dependence in estimating future trends following survival rate changes, but that those methods have been developed for only a limited number of populations and were rejected for use in the 2014 BiOp.
-2014 BiOp at 53.
+In the 2014 BiOp, NOAA Fisheries specifically noted that alternative methods of analyses are available that incorporate